johnlockejrr/pangolinos/README.md

-# Pangolinos - PangoLine on Steroids
+# PangolinOS - PangoLine on Steroids

 **PangolinOS** is an enhanced fork of the original **PangoLine** tool, providing advanced features for rendering text into PDF documents and creating parallel ALTO files with precise polygon coordinates.